trabisdementia/xuups/trunk/modules/myinviter/readme.txt

 Place a myinviter block in your front page if possible.

-Very important: Emails sending routine is activated when someone visits myinviter index page or when the block is rendered.
+Very important: Emails sending routine is activated when someone visits your site.
 You must set your preferences accordingly to your site traffic.
 Setting 100 emails per hour will not work as expected if you do not have at least one visitor per hour!!!